 Once you have completed the heading, you are ready to move on to the body of your cover letter.
 This will require more strategy as you want to include the most pertinent information without adding extra fluff.
 Here are some tips for a cover letter body that highlights the reasons you are the best candidate for the job while also remaining concise:

 - Start with your introduction.
-This is as simple as “Dear Mr./Mrs./Ms. [Name of hiring manager].
+This is as simple as “Dear Mr./Mrs./Ms. [Name of hiring manager].”

 - Write a paragraph about your relevant education and job experience.
 To really make your cover letter and resume stand out, use keywords from the list of qualifications in the job posting.
-You want the employer to see why you are the best candidate for this particular job, so you need to emphasize how closely you fit their expectations for the responsibilities, education, and certifications needed for the job.
+You want the employer to see why you are the best candidate for this particular job, so you need to emphasize how closely you fit their expectations for the responsibilities, education, and certifications required.
 If you have a lot of experience and education, you may want to create separate paragraphs for each.
 Keeping the paragraphs short is key for readability.

 - Write a brief paragraph about your personal traits, interpersonal skills, and any other accomplishments that make you ideal for the job.

 - End the body of your cover letter with a closing paragraph thanking the employer for their consideration and letting them know you look forward to hearing from them.
-Sign your name, and your cover letter is complete.

 Keep in mind that you will need to modify your cover letter for each job you are applying for.
 It should be customized for each employer to show you are the perfect fit for the position.